 There are many glasswork cat memorial ideas you can choose from to preserve the loving memory of your beloved cat.
 Such memorial cat glass prints come in many shapes and sizes, from paw prints to snowfall orbs.

-The best part about them is the option to incorporate inside some of your furry friend’s ashes.
+The best part about them is the option to incorporate them inside some of your furry friend’s ashes.

 Purchase a Memorial Glass Cat Print.